 9. Wash Your Hands With Soap and Water

-If possible, take a shower before you give your family a well-deserved hug or kiss.
+If possible, shower before giving your family a well-deserved hug or kiss.

-If you check in a hotel, resort, Airbnb, or homestay, remember to follow standard operating procedures (SOPs).
+If you check into a hotel, resort, Airbnb, or homestay, remember to follow standard operating procedures (SOPs).

 Check-in with MySejahtera for contact tracing.